Current validation practice undermines surgical AI development: Results

 \subsubsection{Dependent test samples inflate confidence}

 Surgical data are inherently hierarchical.
-Frames from a single video are not independent, as they come from the same patient and are influenced by factors such as the performing surgeon, hospital, or used surgical tools.
-Ignoring this structure can lead to unreliable performance estimates.
-As shown in the previous section, only a fraction of studies properly address hierarchical data, yet little empirical evidence exists on how this practice may affect uncertainty estimates.
+Frames from a single video are not independent, as they share a patient and are influenced by the performing surgeon, the hospital, or the used surgical tools.
+Ignoring this dependence can distort the confidence intervals (CIs) that characterize model uncertainty and that are explicitly required for assessing model reliability and clinical readiness in medical imaging AI, including under U.S. Food and Drug Administration (FDA) regulatory frameworks \cite{food2019recommended, us2007statistical, 21cfr8922060, 21cfr8922070, christodoulou2024confidence}.
+Yet as shown above, only a fraction of studies addresses hierarchical data, and little empirical evidence exists on how this affects CIs under realistic dependencies.

-To determine this impact, we analyzed two of the most widely used real-world datasets: (1) the Robust Medical Instrument Segmentation (RobustMIS) 2019 challenge dataset \cite{ross2021comparative} for binary instrument segmentation and (2) the CholecTriplet dataset \cite{nwoye2023cholectriplet2021} for surgical action triplet recognition.
-For both tasks, we compared CIs derived from a na\"ive bootstrap approach, which does not account for hierarchical dependencies, against CIs from a hierarchical bootstrap (Fig.~\ref{fig:fig4}).
+To determine this impact, we analyzed (1) the Robust Medical Instrument Segmentation (RobustMIS) 2019 challenge dataset \cite{ross2021comparative} for binary instrument segmentation, which is a large-scale benchmark dataset with multi-team predictions, and (2) the CholecTriplet dataset \cite{nwoye2023cholectriplet2021} for surgical action triplet recognition, which is one of the most frequently used SDS datasets \cite{carstens2025artificial}.
+For both tasks, we compared CIs derived from a na\"ive bootstrap approach, which does not account for hierarchical dependencies, against CIs from a hierarchical bootstrap (Figure~\ref{fig:fig4}).

 Accounting for hierarchical data structure led to substantially wider CIs, which reflects the additional variance introduced at the video (i.e., patient) level that is ignored when assuming independence across all samples (na\"ive approach).
-Concretely, for binary segmentation, the CI widths increased by a median factor of more than 2 for both Dice similarity coefficient (DSC; 2.4x wider) and Normalized surface Dice (NSD; 2.2x wider).
-For surgical action recognition, CIs were 13.5x wider for mean Average Precision (mAP), 11x wider for weighted mAP, and 7.1x wider for top-5 Accuracy.
-These findings demonstrate that ignoring data dependencies can drastically understate model uncertainty, potentially giving a false sense of algorithm reliability in surgical settings.
+Concretely, for binary segmentation, the CI widths increased by a median factor of more than 2 for both Dice similarity coefficient (DSC; 2.3x wider) and Normalized surface Dice (NSD; 2.1x wider).
+For surgical action recognition, CIs were 13.3x wider for mean Average Precision (mAP), 10.9x wider for weighted mAP, and 7.2x wider for top-5 Accuracy.
+These findings demonstrate that ignoring data dependencies can substantially understate model uncertainty, potentially giving a false sense of algorithm reliability in surgical settings.